 - Make listening an active part of your internal communications strategy.
 Be explicit about who you’re going to listen to (broader than your ‘usual suspects’ or the people who always agree with the leaders).
 Have processes in place for gathering feedback, really listening to what they are telling you and what it means, not just writing down the words.

 - Done well, listening is a skilled and time-consuming activity, so make sure that you have the resources in place (human and tech), with the right skills and the permission to spend the time listening and analysing.
 The only way to use what people are telling you to inform decisions is to understand what they are saying, inside and out.
-Read more in Jim Macanamara’s work on the architecture of listening in organisations.

 - Create as many opportunities as possible for people from different parts of your organisation to work together, so that they get to know each other better as individuals and feel part of a shared endeavour as a bigger team.
 This could be a particular project, such as a celebration of your organisation’s anniversary, or a less formal opportunity such as a charity abseil.